 Are you a Registered Voter?
 Wisconsin requires 10 days to establish residency at a new address.
 When registering, you must present Proof of Residence, a document showing your current name at your current address.
 You cannot register to vote at a post office box.
 Time spent away from your residence still counts toward the 10 days.

 Visit My Vote Wisconsin to register online.
-If you have a valid, unexpired Wisconsin driver license or Wisconsin ID, and your address on file with the DMV matches the address at which you are registering to vote, your registration will take effect immediately.
-If the DMV does not have your current address on file, either update your address on the DMV website before updating your registration, or submit Proof of Residence along with your registration form to the City Clerk’s Office.
+If you have a valid, unexpired Wisconsin driver license or Wisconsin ID, and your address on file with the Department of Motor Vehicles (DMV) matches the address at which you are registering to vote, your registration will take effect immediately.
+If the DMV does not have your current address on file, either update your address on the DMV website before updating your registration, or submit Proof of Residence along with your registration form to the City Clerk's Office.

-Registration can take place up until the Friday before any election in the City Clerk’s Office.
+Registration can take place up until the Friday before any election in the City Clerk's Office.
 When registering, you must present Proof of Residence, a document showing your current name at your current address.
-View acceptable forms of Proof of Residence here.
+View acceptable forms of Proof of Residence.